CanonicalLtd/maas-docs/en/intro-concepts.md

 a deployed status.
 Includes action 'Power on'.

-During deployment, MAAS turns on the machine and installs a complete server operating system from scratch without any manual intervention, configuring network interfaces, disk partitions and more.
+During deployment, MAAS turns on the machine and installs a complete server operating system without manual intervention, configuring network interfaces, disk partitions and more automatically.

 If deployment is unsuccessful, the status becomes 'Failed deployment'.